GloriaXie123/coding-for-Interview/C programming language notes.md

 it's also possible to define variables that is external to all functions,which can be accessed by name by any function.<br>
 the external variable must be declared once outside of the function,this set storage for it.

+## Chapter 2 Types, Operations and Expressions
+### Variable Names
+Names are made up of letters and digits. the first character must be a letter.

+even though underscore "_" counts as a letter,but don't begin variable name with underscore "_",since library routines often use such names.

+traditional c practice is to use UPPER CASE as symbolic constants and LOWER CASE as variable names.

+it's wise to choose variable names that are related to the purpose of the variable that are unlikely to get mixed up typographical.

+### Data Types and Sizes
+`char` a single byte, capable holding one character in the local character set.

+`int` integer, typically reflecting the natural size of integers on the host machine

+`float` single-precision floating point

+`double` double-precision floating point

+there are `qualifiers` that can be applied to basic types:

+`short` and `long` can be applied to `int` types:

+`short int sh` shorted as `short sh`

+`long int l` shorted as `long l`

+`short` and `long` should provide different length of integers.

+ `int` will be the natural size of a particular machine can provide, each compiler is free to choose appropriate size for it's hardware.

+`signed` or `unsigned` qualifiers can be applied to char or integer.

+`unsigned` character are always positive or zero, and obeys rules of arithmetic modulo `2^n`,while `signed` character have value between `-2^n/2` to `2^n/2`,

+but whether a plain character is `signed` or `unsigned` character is up to the machine.

+###  constants
+#### Data Types Examples:
+`int/decimal` : 1234, if an integer is too big, usually will be taken as long

+`long`: 1234l or 1234L

+`unsigned long`: 1234ul or 1234UL

+`double`: 123.4 or 1e-2

+`float`: 123.4f or 123.4F

+`long double`: 123.4l or 123.4L

+`octal`(八进制): 034

+`hexadecimal`(十六进制): 0x23/0X23

+#### character constants
+character constant is an integer, such as 'x',for example, in the ASII character set, the characer set `0` has the value 48.

+characer constants participate in numeric operations just as integers, also they often used in characer comparisons.

+certain characer can be represented in character or string constant by escape sequences such as:`\n`,it looks like two characters, but represent only one.

+the character constant `\0` represent the character with value 0, the `null` character.

+#### string constants
+string constants or string literals are characters surrounded by double quotes.those quotes are not part of strings, just serve only to delimit(划定界限) it.

+technically, a string constant is an array of characters. the internal representation of string has a null character '\0' at the end.

 ## Chapter 5 Pointers and Arrays

 A pointer is a variable that contains the address of a variable, pointer is much used in C,partly because they are sometimes the only way to express the computation, and partly because they usually lead to more compact and efficient code.